Alert Source Discuss

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

-• setTransferLimit: a function establishes the transfer limit for a tokenId.
+• setTransferLimit: establishes the transfer limit for a tokenId.

-• transferLimitOf: a function retrieves the transfer limit for a tokenId.
+• transferLimitOf: returns the transfer limit for a tokenId.

-• transferCountOf: a function returns the current transfer count for a tokenId.
+• transferCountOf: returns the current transfer count for a tokenId.

 pragma solidity ^0.8.4;